blacklabelops-legacy/letsencrypt/README.md

 # Choosing between HTTP and HTTPS

-Let's encrypt uses either HTTP port 80 or HTTPS port 443 for autenticating the domains.
+Let's Encrypt uses either HTTP port 80 or HTTPS port 443 for authenticating the domains.

 Choose according to the port which is free in your environment and disable the other with the environment variables HTTP_ENABLED and HTTPS_ENABLED.
 Both are true by default.